richard-blazek/ImperitWASM/README.md

 # ImperitWASM

-Imperit is a turn-based strategy game.
-If you can speak Czech, [look here](https://github.com/RichardBlazek/ImperitWASM/blob/master/docs/ZMP.pdf).
+Imperit is a turn-based strategy game

 Have a nice day...